chriskirknielsen/dotcom-2024/src/content/posts/2024/2024-05-03-leverage-api-like-notion-with-cache/index.md

 featured: true
 ---

 I recently added a [Gaming Library page](/games/library/), which involved a bunch of API calls via Notion, as well as the PlayStation Network for that extra nerd factor.
 I initially only used [Notion’s API](https://developers.notion.com/docs/getting-started) for my [Now page](/now), but as I was reusing a lot of code, I ended up consolidating everything into helper functions on multiple levels, leveraging [eleventy-fetch](https://www.11ty.dev/docs/plugins/fetch/)'s `AssetCache` feature along the way (which you can use without Eleventy).
-Maybe you'll find some of this stuff useful, though, note that this article assumes you are at least a little familiar working with APIs and JavaScript.
+Maybe you’ll find some of this stuff useful, though, note that this article assumes you are at least a little familiar working with APIs and JavaScript.

 ## The Setup

 My Notion setup is extremely manual for both Gaming Library and Now pages.
 I won’t go into details here but I had to create a “connection” in Notion, so I could call the API for my workspace, for which I received a secret token.
 And my PSN data is linked to my account, and is all automatic! (npm packages used: `@11ty/eleventy-fetch` `@notionhq/client` `psn-api`)

 {% callout "Ramble" %}I really appreciate Notion’s tooling and UI but golly gee, do I hate its sluggish speed.
 It spits out HTML with inline styles every step of the way and is just so dang slow (web or app on a very fast computer), and it’s near impossible to add custom styles.
-I almost gave up editing more than once due to the hellish non-responsive interface that would sometimes make me edit a completely different row… But sure let's prioritise adding ✨AI✨ garbage.
+I almost gave up editing more than once due to the hellish non-responsive interface that would sometimes make me edit a completely different row… But sure let’s prioritise adding ✨AI✨ garbage.
 Anyway, rant over. (and their API is nice and fast, to their credit){% endcallout %}

 ## The Flow